beartype/beartype/README.rst

   YummySoft is now |bear-ified|!

-This magic and more can be yours with:
+This magic and more can be all yours with:

 * **Markdown**: